-5643 NETWORK SECURITY WITH LAB
+5643 NETWORK SECURITY

-Prerequisite: CENG 3113 or CENG 5213.
 This course focuses on the concepts, terminology and practice of network security.
 Topics include the fundamental goals of network security and practical applications of wired and wireless network security techniques such as applications of cryptology in network protocols, authentication, access control, network security devices such as firewalls and intrusion detection and prevention systems, incident response, log analysis, honeypots and honeynets.
 This course prepares students for the CompTIA Network+ and Security+ certification exams.
+Students are required to research and present an APAP format research paper.
+Laboratory 2 hours.